 Focus is critical to success in business.
 You do not simply need to expand your network.
 You need to connect with the right people: professionals in your field.

 One way to meet people within the sports industry is through professional associations, such as the North American Society for Sport Management.
-Another important strategy is to connect with people through a social media platform-specific to your industry, as ours is to sports.
+Another important strategy is to connect with people through a social media platform specific to your industry, as ours is to sports.

 Building A Professional Network The Smart Way

 Do you want to succeed in the sports industry?
 At JobsInSports.com, we offer the premier network for professionals within the sports Industry.
-Join for free today and start connecting and talking to industry professionals and create a path to career success.
+Join for free today and start connecting and talking to industry professionals and creating a path to career success.